-Current practices for delineating the extent of the impacted subsurface area often rely on simplistic methods, such as interpretations based on a fixed radius and basic structural assumptions.
-Because key physical and chemical subsurface processes are not fully represented in these approaches, new tools are needed to provide a more subsurface processoriented, scientific, and data-driven methodology for delineating the area of impact (e.g., aquifer exemption boundaries).
+Current practices for delineating the extent of the impacted subsurface area rely on simplistic methods, such as interpretations based on a fixed radius and basic structural assumptions.
+The AIM Toolbox allows the user to consider, as applicable, additional physical and chemical subsurface processes that are not fully represented in these simplistic approaches for estimating the extent of the subsurface area impacted by underground injection operations.